Bilateral Brief on India-China Cultural Relations

 Every Wednesday of the last week of a month, the Culture Centre organizes screening of an Indian movie.
 In recent years, the Chinese audience has hugely appreciated Indian movies.
 The Movie of the Month programme has been successful in bringing together movie enthusiasts among Chinese public to appreciate different genres of Indian cinema.

 The Centre also organizes various events from time to time.
 An evening music and dance performances held at the Cultural Centre to welcome the festival of Holi.
 Music performance by Pt.
 RajanSajanMisrawas held at National Centre for Performing Arts (NCPA) in Beijing in March 2018.
 An Award presentation ceremony at the Culture Centre for Ms Vivian Qu, Winner of Best Director Award at the 48th International Film Festival of India was organised on 31 March 2018.
 An Indian film festival was organized at Langfang, Hebei in February 2018, in collaboration with CPAFFC and Hebei FAO.
-A Piano Concert by Mr. Nikhil Sardanawas held at the SCO Headquarters in Beijing in May 2018.This year ‘Indian Culture Day’ events were organized in two Chinese Universities in Beijing, namely: Jiaotong University and Renmin University.
+A Piano Concert by Mr. Nikhil Sardanawas held at the SCO Headquarters in Beijing in May 2018.This year ‘Indian Culture Day’ events were organized in three Chinese Universities in Beijing, namely: Jiaotong University, Renmin University and Peking University.